Hair Science

 Hair Growth Cycle

-Hair on the scalp grows about .3 to .4 mm/day or about 6 inches per year.
-Unlike other mammals, human hair growth and shedding is random and not seasonal or cyclical.
-At any given time, a random number of hairs will be in one of three stages of growth and shedding: anagen, catagen, and telogen.
+Hair growth on the scalp typically progresses at a rate of approximately 0.3 to 0.4 millimeters per day, or around 6 inches annually.
+Unlike many other mammals, human hair growth and shedding follow a non-seasonal and non-cyclical pattern.
+At any given time, a random selection of hairs is in one of three distinct stages of growth and shedding: anagen, catagen, and telogen.

 Anagen

-Anagen is the active phase of the hair.
-The cells in the root of the hair are dividing rapidly.
-A new hair is formed and pushes the club hair (a hair that has stopped growing or is no longer in the anagen phase) up the follicle and eventually out.
+Anagen represents the active phase of hair growth.
+During this period, the cells at the hair’s root divide rapidly, leading to the formation of new hair that pushes the club hair (hair that has ceased growth or exited the anagen phase) upward within the follicle and eventually out.

 Catagen